python/devguide/developers.rst

 Permissions History
 -------------------

+- Lisa Roach was given push privileges on September 14, 2018 by Brett Cannon, on the recommendation of Raymond Hettinger.

-- Emily Morehouse as given push privileges on September 14, 2018 by Brett Cannon, on the recommendation of Guido van Rossum and Eric Snow.
+- Emily Morehouse was given push privileges on September 14, 2018 by Brett Cannon, on the recommendation of Guido van Rossum and Eric Snow.

 - Pablo Galindo Salgado was given push privileges on June 06, 2018 by Brett Cannon,